Sustainable working methods

 Annual Plan 2025

-The 2025 annual plan shows that we want to stay on course with the principles of the water management program.
+The 2025 annual plan shows that we want to stay on course with the principles of the water management programme.

 Sustainability policy framework

-All information on this page comes from a broader policy framework.
-There you can also read more about the background and reasons behind it.
+All the information on this page comes from a broader policy framework, where you can read more about the background and reasons behind it.

 We are facing major challenges as the climate changes rapidly.
 That is why we are working on a water system that is better suited to our region.
 This system collects excess water and ensures that the area remains dry.
 And when there is a heatwave, we can use previously stored water for agriculture.
-We do need to adapt the area for this purpose, however, in collaboration with municipalities and other organizations.
+We do need to adapt the area for this purpose together with local councils and other organisations.

 Regional Energy Strategy (RES)

-The Noorderzijlvest Water Authority is participating in the Regional Energy Strategy (RES).
+The Noorderzijlvest Water Authority participates in the Regional Energy Strategy (RES).
 This strategy examines how the National Climate Agreement can be translated to our region.
 What are our ambitions and where is there room for other energy sources, such as solar and wind energy?